Engravings in The Old Farmer's Almanac: Front Cover

 Two mid-century publications may have prompted the OFA to create its own full-page, standardized front cover—the four seasons, with portraits of Benjamin Franklin and Robert B. Thomas—that came into use in 1851 and has appeared ever since.

 The Old Farmer’s Almanac began use of the “Four Seasons” cover design in 1851.
 It was designed by Hammatt Billings and engraved by Henry Nichols, whose name appears in the lower right.

-In 1848, a biography of Benjamin Franklin was published, illustrated with wood engravings by Alexander Anderson.
-This was followed by Poor Richard's Almanac for 1850, as Written by Benjamin Franklin, the brainstorm of John Doggett Jr. of New York.
-It is a reprint of the famous original Poor Richard's Almanack that appeared in 1733, but with current astronomical calculations.
-Doggett promised to reissue Franklin's almanac each year until all the originals were reprinted, a task that would take 25 years.
-The elaborately engraved cover of Doggett's almanac includes handsome lettering, stacks of wheat, farming scenes (including a plowman), and of course Ben Franklin.
+In 1848, a biography of Benjamin Franklin was published, and it was illustrated with wood engravings by Alexander Anderson.
+This was followed by Poor Richard’s Almanac for 1850, as Written by Benjamin Franklin, the brainstorm of John Doggett Jr. of New York.
+It is a reprint of the famous original Poor Richard’s Almanack that appeared in 1733, but with current astronomical calculations.
+Doggett promised to reissue Franklin’s almanac each year until all the originals were reprinted, a task that would take 25 years.
+The elaborately engraved cover of Doggett’s almanac includes handsome lettering, stacks of wheat, farming scenes (including a plowman), and of course Ben Franklin.